-2022-2023 Gambrell Faculty Fellowship Program
+2024-2025 Gambrell Faculty Fellowship Program

-The Gambrell Faculty Fellowship Program is a grants program for UNC Charlotte faculty sponsored by the UNC Charlotte Urban Institute and funded by The Gambrell Foundation.
-Now in its fourth year, the Fellowship Program funds short-term research projects (up to 18 months) examining issues related to economic mobility in the Charlotte region.
-Up to 6 fellowships will be awarded this year.
-Proposed projects can have a maximum budget of \$15,000.
-The deadline for submissions is 5:00 p.m. on Friday, March 18th, 2022.
-The grant period will begin August 15, 2021 pending required IRB approvals.
+The Gambrell Faculty Fellowship Program is a grants program for UNC Charlotte faculty sponsored by the UNC Charlotte Urban Institute (Institute) and funded by The Gambrell Foundation (Foundation).
+Now in its sixth year, the Fellowship Program funds short-term research projects (up to 18 months) examining issues related to economic mobility and quality of life for people in the Charlotte region.

+- Up to 6 fellowships will be awarded this year.
+Proposed projects can have a maximum budget of \$18,000. - The deadline for submissions is 5:00 p.m. on Friday, September 27, 2024. - Awardees will be notified by November 1, 2024. - The grant period will begin November 1, 2024.